-Charltons Pty Ltd (ABN 86 002 599 420) is committed to protecting your privacy and handling personal and sensitive information in a secure manner.
+Charltons Accountants Pty Limited (ABN 16 659 315 581) is committed to protecting your privacy and handling personal and sensitive information in a secure manner.

-This policy explains how Charltons Pty Ltd handles personal information and complies with the requirements of the Australian Privacy Act 1988 (Cth) (‘Privacy Act’) and the Australian Privacy Principles set out in that Act.
+This policy explains how Charltons Accountants Pty Limited handles personal information and complies with the requirements of the Australian Privacy Act 1988 (Cth) (‘Privacy Act’) and the Australian Privacy Principles set out in that Act.

 This policy applies to all personal information collected by us, or submitted to us, whether offline or online, including personal information collected or submitted through our website, applications or through our official social media pages.

 Personal information we collect

 As a provider of accounting, bookkeeping, advisory and audit services it may be necessary, and in some cases be a legislative and regulatory requirement, for us to collect and hold detailed personal information.

 We will not collect any personal information about you except when you have knowingly provided that information to us or authorised a third party to provide that information to us.